Our K-6 ACE Classes

 Beyond the Basics: Understanding the Strategy of Chess

 In Chess Club, Acers learn far more than the basic rules.
-They begin to understand how experienced players think several moves ahead and plan their games with purpose.
+We teach Acers to copy how experienced players think several moves ahead and plan their games with purpose.
+We study world-renowned introductory chess books by authors such as Irving Chernev, Levy Rozman, Jeremy Silman, and Yasser Seirawan.

 Students explore ideas such as: